MakMao/my-portfolio/README.md

 ## Overview

-This portfolio contains some cool project I have been working on recently.
+This portfolio contains some cool projects I have been working on recently.

 ### Links